ojm-it/modddels_1/modddels_annotations/README.md

 }
 ```

-_Example 3 :_ Creating an `InvalidEntityGeneral` using freezed.
+_Example 4 :_ Creating an `InvalidEntityGeneral` using Freezed.
 This also demonstrates the alternative for the situation where we want to have a nullable parameter annotated with both `@invalid` and `@NullFailure`.

 ```dart
 @freezed